TechJunkie is a BOX20 Media Company

 In addition to all the carrier support, Google has inked deals with eleven Android OEMs, including Asus, Lenovo (the company behind Motorola), Huawei, HTC, LG, and most importantly, Samsung, all agreeing to support RCS.
 Unfortunately.
 Samsung won’t be shipping their new phones with Android Messenger, but will be building the support for RCS into their own messaging client (and of course, you can always grab Android Messages from the Play Store).
 Finally.
 Microsoft has signed on to support RCS, in addition to Google. leaving Apple the major player outside the game.

-It’s an audacious plan, but a year later, Google has yet to really make RCS a reality.
-Though all four carriers have made some moves in order to actually support RCS, it’s been incredibly limited, especially from the two biggest carriers in the US, Verizon and AT&T. The former has rolled out Universal Profile support to exactly two phones—the Pixel 3 and Pixel 3 XL—while AT&T has yet to roll out Universal Profile support to any devices at all, instead only using their in-house advanced messaging service.
+It’s an audacious plan, but a year later, Google has yet to really make RCS a reality in the United States.
+Though all four carriers have made some moves in order to actually support RCS, it’s been incredibly limited, especially from the two biggest carriers in the US, Verizon and AT&T. The former has rolled out Universal Profile support to a handful of phones, including the Pixel 3 and Galaxy S9, while AT&T has yet to roll out Universal Profile support to any devices at all, instead only using their in-house advanced messaging service.
 T-Mobile and Sprint haven’t done much better, although the former has most Samsung phones updated to support the platform.

 Overall, we really like Messages.
 If and when RCS becomes a real standard, it has a solid chance of actually being our top pick for messaging.
 Unfortunately, it remains a slight hope, one we’ve wanted for a full year now.
 As usual, carriers continue to slow down progress in this path, making it impossible for RCS to actually become a true feature.
 Until then, the customization options in Textra put it over the top, but we maintain hope that someday, Messages will be a must-have app on Android.